-Standalone NVRs and DVRs, as offsite IP camera storage solutions, are increasingly popular and widely used among home security system, small business, workshop, etc.
+Standalone NVRs and DVRs, as offsite IP camera storage solutions, are increasingly popular and widely used among home security system, small businesses, workshops, etc.

 If you are looking for a security system that can record video constantly and be able to save weeks of security camera footage, standalone NVRs/DVRs with a built-in hard drive are what you need.
 For example, users on Reddit expressed their needs, saying

 ”No need for motion activation but constant recording.
 And must have ability to review footage without needing to pause or stop recording” ”I need 30-day non-stop recording and want to record and save more than 3 cameras' footages to a hard drive”

 NVRs/DVRs are not just for security camera storage, they are also embedded with the operating system to multi-task including managing multiple cameras simultaneously.
 Some NVRs can even support up to 8 IP cameras, such as Reolink NVR.

 NVRs can also be accessed remotely from a Smartphone, tablet or personal computer.

 One piece of advice after buying NVRs/DVRs as your IP camera storage solution would be keeping them safe from burglars or thieves as well as backing them up regularly to FTP server if needed.

 FTP server is a great IP camera storage option for those who have a reservation for cloud storage but don't want local network drive or built-in memory card.
 For example, many homeowners expressed their thoughts on Reddit, saying

 ”I don't want to go down the road of paying for monthly memberships to an IP camera cloud storage option for recording.
 I am looking for FTP or some other generic protocol method that is NOT a subscription based 'cloud’ solution.”

 ”I would like to save the security camera footage on a host with FTP instead of storing the footage on a local network drive that could just be taken. or I have a FTP server and want to manage the footage or videos on FTP server, configuring security cameras to upload event-based recordings or snapshot or recorded images and videos to a FTP server.”